hdcola/portfolio/src/content/projects/portfolio/index.md

 repoUrl: https://github.com/hdcola/portfolio
 ---

 This is my personal portfolio website built with Astro, Tailwind CSS, and SolidJs.
-It is a static site generated with Astro and hosted on cloud.
+It is a static site generated with Astro and hosted on Cloudflare.
 The site is fully responsive and optimized for performance.
 The source code is available on GitHub.